soronity/Assembly-projects/assembly#/specification.md

-# Assembly# Language Specification
+# Language Specification for the Assembly# language

-Syntax is an amalgamation of C# and my over-the-top desire for super explicit and understandable code
+The syntax of Assembly# is an amalgamation of C# and my over the top desire for super explicit and understandable code.

 | **Type** | **Encoding** |
 |:---------|:-------------|